patrick-sharp/waypoint.nvim/README.md

 - [ ] decide once and for all what I want to do about annotations
     - [ ] annotations should be displayed instead of file text
 - [ ] remove all asserts from the code
-- [ ] when you change directories, reload waypoints from file
+- [ ] when you change directory, reload waypoints from file (DirChanged autocmd)
 - [ ] see if you can fix the markdown header treesitter highlight bug
 - [ ] add user command wrappers for bindable functions
 - [ ] fix bug where toggles don't change in help mode
 - [ ] think about using t\[#t + 1\] = x instead of table.insert(t, x) for better perf
+- [ ] figure out how to make choosing a file to move waypoints to a good experience (telescope, fzf, etc)

 ### ADVANCED FEATURES: